The visas you will need as a non-EU resident in France

 How to apply for a visa

-Visas need to be applied for at the French embassy or consulate in your country of residence (including renewals).
+If you are from certain countries you can apply for a visa online via france-visas.gouv.fr but residents of other countries will have to apply for a visas at the French embassy or consulate in your country of residence (including renewals).
 The application fee is €60 for a short-stay visa and €99 for a long-stay visa.
-Application forms and the list of documents and information required can be found on diplomatie.gouv.fr
+Application forms and the list of documents and information required can be found on france-visas.gouv.fr .

 You will have to show that you have sufficient funds to support yourself during your stay in France, somewhere to stay, and medical insurance with cover of at least €30,000.
 Applications can be submitted three months before entry to France (the visa can start either on the date of issue or on another date no later than three months after issue).